sabbaperveen/IBM-QRadar-deployment/README.md

 6. **Set Up CLI Password**
    - After logging in, you'll need to set up a new CLI (command line interface) password.

-7. **Initialize Setup**
+7. **Change the Static IP Address and Set FQDN Hostname Using `nmtui`**
+   - To set a static IP address and FQDN hostname before proceeding with the installation, follow these steps:
+     - Open the `nmtui` utility by running `nmtui` in the terminal.
+     - Select "Edit a connection" and choose the network interface you want to configure.
+     - Under "IPv4 CONFIGURATION," change the method to "Manual" and provide the static IP address, subnet mask, gateway, and DNS servers.
+     - In the "Identity" section, set the hostname as a fully qualified domain name (FQDN).
+     - Save the configuration and activate the connection.
+     - Exit `nmtui` when done.

+8. **Continue with the Installation**
+   - Once you have set the static IP address and FQDN hostname, you can proceed with the installation.
+   - Run the `./setup` command to initiate the installation process.

+9. **Follow the Installation Steps**
-   - Execute the `./setup` command.
-This will present the license agreement.
-Press "q" to skip through it quickly and then "Y" to confirm, initiating the installation process.
+   - You will see the license agreement.
+Press "q" to skip through it quickly and then "Y" to confirm, initiating the installation.
 Take a break as this step may take approximately 1.5–2 hours.
-   - If you encounter the error "ERROR: hostname must be a fully qualified domain name ERROR: Generating AUTO_INSTALL_INSTRUCTIONS file failed," resolve it by running this command:
-     ```
-     hostnamectl set-hostname localhost.localdomain
-     ```
-     Afterward, re-run the process from step 7.

-8. **Create QRadar Console Password**
+10. **Set Up QRadar Console Password**
-   - Upon completion of the installation, you'll be prompted to set a password for the QRadar console.
+    - At the end of the installation, a password will be required to set up the QRadar console.

-9. **Check Machine IP**
+11. **Check Machine IP**
-   - To access the QRadar console via a web browser, run the `ifconfig` command to retrieve the machine's IP address.
+    - After installation, run `ifconfig` to check the machine IP, which will be required to open the QRadar console on your browser.

-10. **Access the QRadar Console**
+12. **Access the QRadar Console**
     - Open your web browser and navigate to `https://YourIP/console`, replacing "YourIP" with the actual IP address (e.g., `https://192.168.1.1/console`).
 You'll be directed to the QRadar Login page, where you should enter the credentials you set up for the QRadar console.

+## Conclusion

+Congratulations!
+You have successfully completed the installation of IBM QRadar Community Edition.
+With QRadar, you now have a powerful SIEM tool at your disposal to monitor your network's security and respond to potential threats effectively.

+---
+Author: Saba Perveen